craigduncanlab/markup-languages/Demo/HowTo_PMLparser.md

 # How to run a PML parser to create docx using Visual Studio

 Running the PML to docx process in Visual Studio is easy, once the task.json file is set up.
+See [Setup](Setup.md).

 Load up your script file (now .pml; older versions have .lmd)